OctopusDeploy/blog/blog/2021-04/introducing-the-octopus-control-center/index.md

 - It’s now called the Control Center, better identifying its purpose.
 - The Control Center has more indicators to help with navigation, including:
-   - Descriptive page titles, signposting of nested pages, and active states – to assist with orientation.
+   - Descriptive page titles, signposting for nested pages, and active states to assist with orientation.
-   - We’ve exposed the organization you’re viewing on all pages – so you maintain context.
+   - We’ve exposed the organization you’re viewing on all pages, so you maintain context.
-   - Details of your Cloud Instances are on separate pages – to allow for more robust user management features in the future.
+   - Details of your Cloud instances are on separate pages to allow for more robust user management features in the future.
 - A Priority Support dashboard is visible to customers who have a [Priority Support](https://octopus.com/blog/introducing-priority-support) agreement with us.

 We’ve shipped the new design across the Control Center, and all existing functions and features continue to work as they did previously.